The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Data Analysis and Results

 \subsection{Infrared data}

 B3 1239+376 is included in the AllWISE Source Catalog \citep{2010AJ....140.1868W,allwise}, named as WISEA J124209.81+372006.0.
 The \emph{W1} ($3.4~\mu$m) and \emph{W2}($4.6~\mu$m) magnitudes listed in the catalog are 16.22 $\pm$ 0.06 and 15.90 $\pm$ 0.15, respectively.
 The detections in \emph{W3} ($11~\mu$m) and \emph{W4}($22~\mu$m) bands are not statistically significant.
-Long-term infrared light curves in \emph{W1} and \emph{W2} bands were extracted, based on the time-resolved WISE/NEOWISE co-added images~\citep{2018AJ....156...69M}, due to the faint infrared radiations.
-During the analyses, point spread function photometry was carried out, targeting on the the difference images that the first epoch observations were treated as reference images \citep{2021ApJ...911...31J}.
+We extracted long-term infrared light curves in \emph{W1} and \emph{W2} bands , based on the time-resolved WISE/NEOWISE co-added images~\citep{2018AJ....156...69M}, due to the faint infrared radiation.
+During the analyses, we carried out point spread function photometry, targeting the difference images that the first epoch observations were treated as reference images \citep{2021ApJ...911...31J}.
 Along with the long-term $\gamma$-ray light curve, the infrared light curves are also shown in Figure \ref{multi-lc}.
-A $\chi^{2}$-test with a constant flux level as the null hypothesis was utilized to investigate the significance of the infrared variations.
+We utilized a $\chi^{2}$-test with a constant flux level as the null hypothesis, to investigate the significance of the infrared variations.
 The minimum reduced $\chi^{2}$ values obtained by varying the constant flux levels in \emph{W1} and \emph{W2} light curves are 7.2 and 3.9 (d.o.f. = 23), respectively.
 Therefore, the infrared variability is suggested to be significant ($> 5 \sigma$).
 The variation tendency in the two bands are similar.
 The variability amplitude in \emph{W2} band appears to be higher than that in the \emph{W1} band, but the former also has larger measure uncertainties.
 At the start of the WISE survey, B3 1239+376 was in the quiescent state, after year 2014, a flux rise was apparent lasting about $\sim$ 1500 days.
-The detected flux maxima were at MJD 58260, then a flux decline was followed.
+The detected flux maxima were at MJD 58260, after which a flux decline followed.
 The emissions bounced back with a peak at MJD 58832.
 There is a minor flux activity later around MJD 59562.